paulvee/Lars-GPSDO-V4.2/README.md

 The Arduino Nano sketch has a number of improvements, most notably the support for obtaining the Qerr value from the NEO, the automatic TC functionality, support for a room temperature sensor and a real 16-bit DAC.

-A lot of detail can be found on my Blog here: https://www.paulvdiyblogs.net/2023/06/gpsdo-version-4.html Be sure to visit that regularly to see if there any updates.
+A lot of detail can be found on my Blog here: https://www.paulvdiyblogs.net/2023/06/gpsdo-version-4.html Be sure to visit that regularly to see if there are any updates.

 The boards can be ordered through PCBWay, or the Gerbers can be downloaded there.
 I have created a Shared Project.
 Search for DIY GPSDO.